THE EFFECTS OF ALCOHOL ON EXERCISE AND FAT LOSS

-- When your body takes on alcohol it has no means by which to store it as an energy source.
-It must therefore prioritise its metabolism which consequently restricts the use of fat and carbohydrates as a fuel source.
+- When your body takes on alcohol it has no way of storing those calories as an energy source.
+It must therefore prioritise the metabolism of alcohol which consequently restricts the use of fat and carbohydrates as a fuel source.
 They will instead be stored for later use.

-- Add to this the fact that alcohol also causes a release of insulin that increases the metabolism of glycogen.
+- Alcohol causes a release of insulin that increases the metabolism of glycogen.
 This will again spare your existing fat from being used as an energy source making fat loss more difficult.

 - It increases the levels of cortisol within the body.
 A high cortisol level encourages fat storage.

-- Finally, alcohol interferes with the metabolism of protein and fat in the liver and causes an impaired production of pancreatic enzymes that are required for fat metabolism, making it more difficult to control your levels of body fat.
+- Alcohol interferes with the metabolism of protein and fat in the liver and causes an impaired production of pancreatic enzymes that are required for fat metabolism, making it more difficult to control your levels of body fat.

 Other negative side effects on sports performance include